libing-milly/cs6620_postgresql/README.md

 The Backend Server and Central Lookup Repository are are hosted on one VM.
 This VM is used only for the purpose of hosting this server.
 When the backend server receives a request, it will check the central lookup repository for information needed to connect to the correct postgres server, including the ip address, whether the postgres server is primary or sandby, and its availability.
 When the backend server found the information needed, it will then connect to the appropriate postgres server and sends appropriate commmands as requested.

 The Postgres Servers are always created in pairs on 2 separate VMs, with one being parimary and the other being the standby.
-When a postgres servers receives a command from the backend server, the command will be automatically replicated to its standby server.
+When a postgres server receives a command from the backend server, the command will be automatically replicated to its standby server.
 On every VM that runs a postgres server, there is also a poller script that will call the Central Lookup API on a schedule to update the postgres server's inforamtion to the Central Lookup Repository.
 In the scenario when the primary postgres server fails, the standby postgres server will automatically become the primary, and the poller script will update this information to the Central Lookup Repository.

 ## Acceptance criteria: